 AIA

-AIA Vitality wellness discounts
+AIA Vitality wellness rewards

 Flexible cover adjustments

-Comprehensive trauma add-on
+Comprehensive trauma cover option

 Strong claims support network